Google スプレッドシートとAirtableの連携イメージ

 Additionally, smoother information updates enable quick decision-making, which can lead to faster progress in sales activities and project management.

-<span class="mark-yellow">Ensuring data consistency may improve operational efficiency.</span>
+<span class="mark-yellow">Ensuring data consistency can improve operational efficiency.</span>

 Benefit 2: Reduce Human Error